 Transfer of Tenure

+The continuing service contract status of a teacher shall not be terminated when the teacher leaves employment, all provisions of KRS 161.720 to KRS 161.810 to the contrary notwithstanding, and the continuing service contract status shall be transferred to the next school district, for a period of up to seven (7) months from the time employment in the first school district has terminated.

 All teachers employed who have attained continuing service contract status from another Kentucky district shall serve a one (1)-year probation period before being considered for continuing service contract status in the school District.

 Reference:

-KRS 161.740 (1) (c)
+KRS 161.740

+KRS 161.720 to KRS 161.810

+Smith v.
+Bennett, 644 S.W.3d 516 (Ky.
+App.
+2021)

 LEGAL: HB 331 AMENDS KRS 158.162 TO REQUIRE THE DISTRICT TO MAINTAIN A PORTABLE AUTOMATED EXTERNAL DEFIBRILLATOR (AED) IN EVERY MIDDLE AND HIGH SCHOOL BUILDING, AND AS FUNDS BECOME AVAILABLE, AT SCHOOL-SANCTIONED MIDDLE AND HIGH SCHOOL ATHLETIC PRACTICES AND COMPETITIONS, AND TO ADOPT PROCEDURES FOR THE USE OF AEDS DURING EMERGENCIES.
 IT ALSO REQUIRES ALL INTERSCHOLASTIC ATHLETIC COACHES BE TRAINED ON THE USE OF PORTABLE AEDS AND MAINTAIN A CPR CERTIFICATION RECOGNIZED BY A NATIONAL ACCREDITING BODY ON HEART HEALTH.